3kh0/ext-remover/README.md

 Bypassi should add this to his website as an Alternate Method # 2.
 With this workaround, LTMEAT can endure a longer life!

+Credit to <a href="https://github.com/AshtonDavies">Ashton Davies</a> for finding this workaround

 </details>

 <details>